Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

     **Special styles include:**

-    - **Poping pads -** Poping pads have been designed to show the user the game sequence visually, with the use of CSS trasformations provided from Animate.css , the effect has been achieved.
+    - **Popping pads -** Poping pads have been designed to show the user the game sequence visually, with the use of CSS trasformations provided from Animate.css , the effect has been achieved.